CompVis/taming-transformers/README.md

 different resolutions and image completions.
 To run a non-interactive version of the sampling process, replace `streamlit run scripts/sample_conditional.py --` by `python scripts/make_samples.py --outdir <path_to_write_samples_to>` and keep the remaining command line arguments.

+To sample from unconditional or class-conditional models, run `python scripts/sample_fast.py -r <path/to/config_and_checkpoint>`.
+We describe below how to use this script to sample from the ImageNet, FFHQ, and CelebA-HQ models, respectively.

 ### S-FLCKR
 ![teaser](assets/sunset_and_ocean.jpg)